MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/inventory.md

 ## Microsoft Cloud for Sovereignty transparency logs

-If you're using Microsoft Cloud for Sovereignty, you can use [transparency logs](/industry/sovereignty/transparency-logs) to understand when Microsoft engineers accessed your resources.
-This helps with sovereignty compliance and other regulatory requirements.
+If you're using Microsoft Cloud for Sovereignty, you can use [transparency logs](/industry/sovereignty/transparency-logs) to understand when Microsoft engineers access your resources.
+These logs help with sovereignty compliance and other regulatory requirements.